odyssomay/LispIndent/README.md

 #### File ending options

-These options controls for which files LispIndent should be activated.
+This option controls for which files LispIndent should be activated.
-If `Only use LispIndent if file name matches regex:` is unchecked, LispIndent is always used when the LispIndent actions are activated.
+If `Only use LispIndent if file name matches regex:` is unchecked, LispIndent is always used (regardless of filetype) when the LispIndent actions are activated.

 If it is checked, and the file name matches the regular expression in the text box, LispIndent is used.
-Otherwise, the in-built jEdit indenting is used.
+Otherwise, the built-in jEdit indenting is used.

 #### Indent options

-These options controls when to use "two space indent", and when to use "function argument indent".
+These options control when to use "two space indent", and when to use "function argument indent" (vertically-align function arguments).

 The two space indent looks like this: